 and other peace writings and music.
 The most important thing is to stop

-is when there's more respect and almost everyone is working for non-violence,
+vision is when there's more respect and almost everyone is working for

-and when there is more power sharing and more decision making by a consensus
+non-violence, and when there is more power sharing and more of a

 Several years ago Rabbi